eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     bool uxr_discovery_agents_multicast(uint32_t attempts, int period,
                                         uxrOnAgentFound on_agent_func, void* args, uxrAgentAddress* chosen);

-Searches into the network using multicast IP "239.255.0.2" and port 7400 (default used by the *Agent*) in order to discover *Agents*.
+Searches into the network using multicast IP "239.255.0.2" and port 7400 (default used by the *Agent*) to discover *Agents*.

 :attempts: The number of attempts to send the discovery message to the network.
 :period: How will often be sent the discovery message to the network.